facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 If you are a library maintainer, please first test that your library works with the interop layer.
 If it does not, please open an issue on the [New Architecture Working Group](https://github.com/reactwg/react-native-new-architecture/).

 To fully support the New Architecture, we recommend migrating your library to the new Native Module and Native Component APIs as soon as possible.
-This will allow users of your library to take full advantage of the New Architecture, and to support concurrent features.
+This will allow users of your library to take full advantage of the New Architecture and support concurrent features.

 You can follow these guides to migrate your modules and components to the New Architecture: